djmisha/Auto-Update-WordPress/README.md

 # The Auto Update Plugin for WordPress.

-This must-use plugin will update WordPress core, Themes and Plugins automatically once installed.
+This plugin will update WordPress core, Themes and Plugins automatically once installed.

 ## Installation